 Other cheaper amps such as the Stoner Acoustics EGA sounded excellent also but not as resolving as the richer sounding unbalanced Studio 6 and not as dynamic as the balanced Mjolnir.

-Once again, I was impressed by the control and coherence, and accuracy of the Cypher Labs Sustain84 tube amp when paired with the HE1000.
+Once again, I was impressed by the coherence, and accuracy of the Cypher Labs Sustain84 tube amp when paired with the HE1000.
 It may not have the overall power of the Studio 6 but it has a fantastic timbre for a quarter of the price.

 Portable amps such as the Bakoon HPA-01M combined with a warm source in current mode will cope slightly better with the HE1000 V2 over the older V1.

 Not that the V1 struggled with the HPA-01M rather than the V2’s slightly better efficiency and its more forward signature seems to gel better with the Bakoon’s electric pace.
 I still believe the Bakoon HPA-01M is the best portable amp for planars to this day even if stacking is not as popular as it used to be.